-In February, 2016, we entered into a new employment agreement with Dr. Bao its entitled to an initial annual base salary of \$230,000 and is eligible to receive an annual performance bonus of up to 35% of his annual base salary as determined by our board of directors.
+In February 2016, we entered into a new employment agreement with Dr. Bao that took effect in connection with our initial public offering.
+Under Dr. Bao's new employment agreement, Dr. Bao is entitled to an initial annual base salary of \$230,000 and is eligible to receive an annual performance bonus of up to 35% of his annual base salary as determined by our board of directors.
 Dr. Bao is currently employed by and performing services for us on a full-time basis.
-His employment agreement does not have a specified term and his employment may be terminated by us or by Dr. Bao at any time, with or without cause.
+His employment does not have a specified term and his employment may be terminated by us or by Dr. Bao at any time, with or without cause.
 Dr. Bao is also entitled to certain severance and change in control benefits pursuant to his employment agreement, the terms of which are described below under "- Potential Payments upon Termination or Change of Control."